protim117/The-Glory-Hotel-Client/README.md

 - In Add Booking Route user can add a plan for that hotel.
 After diving details information the plan user provided will be added in the home page's Plan Section.

 - After clicking Logout user will be redirected to Home Page.

+- This website's API(backends) is generated from Heroku and deployed to Firebase.
+MongoDb is being used to store & use the data.